Teachable-AI-Lab/teachable-ai-lab/publications.md

 Wu, Y. C., Lange, L., Yenney, J., Zhang, Q., Harpstead, E. (2024).
 Scaffolded versus Self-Paced Training for Human-Agent Teams.
 In _Proceedings of the 12th INternational Conference on HUman-Agent Interaction_. [(pdf)][wu-hai-2024]

 Jieyu, Z., MacLellan, C. J. (2024).
 Improving Interface Design in Interactive Task Learning for Hierarchical Tasks based on a Qualitative Study.
-In The 37th Annual ACM Symposium on User Interface Software and Technology (UIST Adjunct ’24). [(pdf)][jieyu-uist-24]
+In _Proceedings of the 37th Annual ACM Symposium on User Interface Software and Technology (UIST Adjunct ’24)_. [(pdf)][jieyu-uist-24]

 Barari, N., Lian, X., & MacLellan, C. J. (2024).
-Avoiding Catastrophic Forgetting in Visual Classification Using Human Concept Formation. arXiv preprint arXiv:2402.16933.
+Avoiding Catastrophic Forgetting in Visual Classification Using Human Concept Formation.
+In _Proceedings of the Eleventh Annual Conference on Advances in Cognitive Systems_. [(pdf)][barari-forget-preprint]
-[(pdf)][barari-forget-preprint]

 Smith, G., Gupta, A., & MacLellan, C. (2024).
 Apprentice Tutor Builder: A Platform For Users to Create and Personalize Intelligent Tutors. arXiv preprint arXiv:2404.07883.